collectionspace/cspace-ui.js/docs/style/README.md

 Only the inner field (in this case, `entryMethod`) has its `repeating` property set to `true`.
 Conceptually, this says that *entry methods* consists of one or more *entry method*.
 Because of this field structure, there are two possible places to define messages for a repeating field.

-1. Define the `name` message only on the outer field.
+1. Do not define the `name` message on both the outer and inner fields.

    Why: Defining `name` messages on both the outer and inner fields causes two labels to be rendered on the record editor form, and is almost always redundant.
-A `name` defined on the inner field is rendered inside a bordered box, so it looks more cluttered than a `name` defined on the outer field.

    <img align="right" src="./images/repeatingRedundantName.png">